fj-morales/Getting-and-cleaning-data/CodeBook.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-   *  To extract mean and standard deviation measurements, `complete_DT` was filtered by column names containing only "mean()" and "std()" strings.
+   *  To extract mean and standard deviation measurements, `complete_DT` was filtered selecting only the columns names that contain "mean()" and "std()" strings.
 The resulting data became `extract_DT` data set.

 3. Uses descriptive activity names to name the activities in the data set